whitneyburton/portfolios/students/1710-front/amanda-tjan/amanda-tjan-mod1-portfolio.md

 * [GitHub Pages](https://soytjan.github.io/at-comp-challenge-1/)
 * [Original Assignment](http://frontend.turing.io/projects/m1-static-comp-1.html)

 For our first static comp, we had to recreate a given comp using HTML and CSS.
+We weren't given any native files, assets, nor specific breakpoints.
 We had to respect the integrity of the original comp and started working with Flexbox to create a responsive layout to fit all screen sizes.
 We were able to take creative liberties with the copy, images, icons, and color palette.

 #### (Project Name)